MicrosoftDocs/windows-itpro-docs/mdop/mbam-v25/upgrading-to-mbam-25-sp1-from-mbam-25.md

 4. Using the MBAM Configurator; re-add the Reports role
 5. Using the MBAM Configurator; re-add the SQL Database role on the SQL Server.
 6. At the end, you will be warned that the DBs already exist and  weren’t created, but this is expected.
-7. This process updates the existing databases to the current version  being installed
+7. This process updates the existing databases to the current version being installed.

 #### Steps to upgrade the MBAM Server (Running MBAM and IIS)
 1. Using the MBAM Configurator; remove the Admin and Self Service Portals from  the IIS server